The Magic Riddle

 The Magic Riddle is a 1991 Australian animated musical feature film written and directed by Yoram Gross.
 The film tells the story of Cindy, an orphan who lives as an indentured servant to her cruel stepmother, and features elements of famous fairytales including Cinderella, Snow White and the Seven Dwarfs, Little Red Riding Hood, Sleeping Beauty and Pinocchio.
 Robyn Moore provides the voice of Cindy and various other characters.
-It was panned by critics, and accused of borrowing from several other Disney films.
+It was panned by critics and accused of borrowing from several other Disney films.

 Plot

 Cindy, short for Cinderella, lives with her widowed stepmother and two stepsisters, Bertha and Ertha.
 Cindy is forced to do all of the housework and is effectively a servant.
-The widow hates Cindy because when her late Grandfather died, he hid his will which the widow knows passes all the family inheritance to Cindy.
+The widow hates Cindy because, when her late Grandfather died, he hid his will, which the widow knows passes the entire family inheritance to Cindy.
 The widow purposely keeps Cindy busy so that she won't find the will, giving the widow time to find it first.
 The widow is also planning to marry her favorite daughter, Bertha, to a handsome young man named Phillipe, though he is smitten with Cindy.

 One night, Cindy falls asleep before finishing her chores, but an old lady sneaks into the house to finish the chores for her.
 Ertha, Cindy's kinder stepsister, encounters the old lady, who reveals that she is Cindy's Grandmother, and was kicked out of the house by the widow after Grandfather died.
 The same thing happens the following night, but the widow wakes up and chases Grandmother away.
 Ertha, who witnessed everything, tells Cindy about it.

 The widow is afraid that Grandmother will help Cindy find the will.
 Following the advice of her magic mirror, the widow puts on a salesman disguise and visits Grandmother in the woods, tricking her into entering The Castle of a Hundred Doors, from which there is no escape.
-Cindy, dressed in a red riding hood, arrives at Grandmother's cottage too late and is chased away by a "wolf", which is actually the widow in disguise.
+Cindy, dressed in a red riding hood, arrives at Grandmother's cottage too late and is chased away by a "wolf", who is actually a widow in disguise.

 Cindy sits by a lake, telling her hopes to an ugly duckling, unaware that Phillippe is listening.
 Phillippe reveals himself and gives her a ring as a token, but their meeting is interrupted by the widow, who orders Cindy to work.
 While in the barn, Cindy discovers the widow's wolf costume and realizes what happened.
 Bertha, who is jealous of Cindy, chases the pigs away from the farm and blames Cindy for it.
 Ertha advises Cindy to escape to Grandmother's cottage, which she does.
 There Cindy discovers seven wooden dwarfs and one wooden puppet Pinocchio.
 They come alive when she kisses them, and they tell her that widow took Grandmother away.